garaevdi/prosto/README.md

   ```

 The `latest` tag will automatically point to the latest build.
 That build will still always use the Fedora version specified in `recipe.yml`, so you won't get accidentally updated to the next major version.

+Also there is a `latest-nvidia` tag that will point to the latest build with a Nvidia driver.

 ## ISO